Jushin Thunder Liger Mexican Retirement Show

-The Jushin "Thunder" Liger Mexican Retirement Show, or more properly Liger: El Adiós de México en la Arena México (Spanish for "Liger: The Goodbye to Mexico in Arena Mexico") was a professional wrestling super card held on July 19, 2019.
+The Jushin "Thunder" Liger Mexican Retirement Show, or more properly Liger: El Adiós de México en La México (Spanish for "Liger: The Goodbye to Mexico in [Arena] Mexico") was a professional wrestling super card held on July 19, 2019.
 The show was produced and scripted by the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL; Spanish for "World Wrestling Council") and took place at Arena México in Mexico City, Mexico.
 This special edition of CMLL's Super Viernes show featured one of the last matches in Mexico of long-time Japanese professional wrestler Jushin "Thunder" Liger.

 Production

 Background

 After graduating high school in the early 1980s, Keiichi Yamada would apply to New Japan Pro-Wrestling's (NJPW) dojo in the hope of becoming a professional wrestler.
 He was not accepted because he did not meet the height requirements the dojo had at that time.
 Yamada, determined not to give up his dream of becoming a professional wrestler, left for Mexico and began his training there.
 By his own account, he was almost starving while studying in Mexico, due to this NJPW officials who were visiting took pity on him and asked him to come back to Japan to train in their dojo.
 In the NJPW dojo, he trained alongside the likes of Keiji Mutoh, Masahiro Chono and Shinya Hashimoto.
 While continuing his training, he had his debut match in March 1984 at the age of 19, wrestling against Shunji Kosugi.
 On April 24, 1989, Yamada adopted his "Jushin Liger" persona, a gimmick based on an extremely popular anime superhero, Jushin Liger.
 On November 12, 1996, Liger made his CMLL debut defeating El Dandy; Liger continued to make appearances for CMLL throughout the 1990s, 2000s, and 2010s, becoming a one-time CMLL World Middleweight Champion, a one-time CMLL World Tag Team Champion, and the 2010 CMLL Universal Champion.
 On March 7, 2019, it was announced that Liger would retire on January 5, 2020, at the Tokyo Dome, with his Mexican retirement event occurring on July 19, 2019.